 - Read with them every day, asking lots of questions to check their understanding and discussing tricky vocabulary.

 - Help your child learn all their times tables.
 Regular use of TT Rockstars, Mathletics, Hit the Button or Squeebles can be a huge help here.

 - Encourage them to earn all their gold bars on Mathletics – which covers the majority of the maths curriculum.
 They can win a gold bar by achieving at least 85% on a task.

-- Encourage use of the school’s Spelling App (log in above) - to practise Word Walls 1 to 4 for essential high-frequency words.
+- Encourage use of the school’s Spelling App (log in at the bottom of this page) to practise Word Walls 1 to 4 for essential high-frequency words.

 - Help your child to reflect on their homework by looking back on aspects they found tricky or doing extra research on areas they are curious about.

 Now scroll down to the bottom of this page for super learning links!...

 Years 3 and 4 had a brilliant day out, travelling back in time 2000 years to the Roman fort of Brigantium at Murton Park - where we trained to become auxiliary legionary soldiers!